Our Lady of Victory Cathedral, Fukuoka

+History

 In 1896, a small wooden church was built on the site where the present church is located.
 In 1938, the number of faithful from Fukuoka rose sharply, hence the need to expand the church.
 It was rebuilt and reinforced with red brick.

 In 1984 a restructuring of the church into a cathedral began.
-It was demolished in 1986 and a modern concrete church was built in its place.
+The original church was demolished in 1986 and a modern concrete church was built in its place.
 The main altar is the only part of the old cathedral that was preserved.

+Diocese

 The church follows the Roman or Latin rite and is the main church of the Catholic diocese of Fukuoka (Dioecesis Fukuokaensis; カトリック福岡教区) which was created in 1927 with the Papal brief Catholicae Fidei under the pontificate of Pope Pius XI.